folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Depending on your selection for Loan Profile, you see different fields.

-If you selected **Fixed**, you will see the following fields:
+If you select **Fixed**, you see the following fields:

 **Fixed due date schedule.** Select a fixed due date schedule, as configured in [Settings \> Circulation \> Fixed due date schedules](#settings--circulation--fixed-due-date-schedules).
 The selected schedule determines the due date for the item.
 Note: Fixed due dates are only applicable for loans longer than 24 hours, and the calculated due date/time is set to 11:59 PM on the due date.

 **Closed library due date management.** Select when the item is due if an item’s calculated due date lands in closed hours for the service point.
-* If an item’s loaned interval is in **minutes** or **hours**, the due date will follow the choice given in the loan policy.
+* If an item’s loaned interval is in **minutes** or **hours**, the due date will be determined by the loan policy.
 * If an item’s loaned interval is in **days**, **weeks**, or **months**, the due date will follow the choice given in the loan policy *only* in the case that the service point is completely closed on the day that the item would be due.
 When the loan is created, FOLIO will check the service point calendar; if the service point is open for any time on the day that the item is due, FOLIO will set the due time to 11:59 PM on that day.

 **Grace period.** Enter a grace period for overdue items.
 If you choose to have a grace period, items will not count against the [Maximum number of overdue items]({{< ref "settings_users/#settings--users--conditions" >}}) patron block and there will be no overdue fine until after the loan due date/time plus the grace period interval.
-If the grace period expires and the item has not been returned, the grace period will count towards calculating an overdue or lost fee/fine.
+If the grace period expires and the item has not been returned, the grace period will count towards calculating an overdue or lost item fee/fine.
 Adding a grace period to a due date follows the same logic that you chose for closed library due date management, if the grace period lands in a closed time for the service point.

 **Item limit.** Enter the maximum number of items that can be borrowed by one patron under this policy.
 Leave blank to have no item limit.

-If you selected **Rolling**, you will see the following fields:
+If you select **Rolling**, you see the following fields:

 **Loan period.** Select an amount of time for the loan period.